List of Cartoon Network video games

-This is a list of video games featuring various Cartoon Network characters, which are developed, published, or distributed by either sister division Warner Bros.
-Interactive Entertainment or outside third parties.
+This is a list of video games featuring various Cartoon Network characters based on original programming.
+The games are developed, published, or distributed by either its sister division Warner Bros.
+Interactive Entertainment or by outside third parties.
 This list does not include Internet-only games released only on the network's website or mobile apps.

-Cartoon Network has created several MMOGs between the years 2009-2011.
+Cartoon Network has created several MMOGs between 2009-2011.
 These Cartoon Network MMOGs were all presented under the name Cartoon Network Universe.
-The largest of these Cartoon Network MMOGs was Cartoon Network Universe: FusionFall which was released in late 2008 (early 2009).
+The largest of these Cartoon Network MMOGs was Cartoon Network Universe: FusionFall which was released in early 2009.